mohsinalimat/FootballCoach-iOS/README.md

 # Football Coach for iOS
 An iOS Port of https://github.com/jonesguy14/footballcoach.

-**NOTE**: As of March 22, 2016, this repo is at a working status!
-The iOS version now matches most, if not all, of the [Android version](https://github.com/jonesguy14/footballcoach)'s features.
+**NOTE**: As of March 25, 2016, this repo is at beta status!
+The iOS version now matches all of the [Android version](https://github.com/jonesguy14/footballcoach)'s features.

 _The original README of FootballCoach is below._